intelligent-machine-learning/dlrover/docs/design/autotuing-design.md

     adjustments during data loading.
 This feature allows users to modify batch sizes in real-time, enhancing memory management and training efficiency.

-- Attributes
-  - *current_batch_size*
-    - Type: Integer
-    - Description: The current batch size used for data loading.
-This attribute is initialized with the default batch size.

 - Methods
   - *init*
     - Description: Initializes the `ElasticDataLoader` instance.